-- 1. Preliminary reservation Initial Determination [Section 42(m) Letter] - 2.
-Placed-in-Service Application LURA - 3.
-Final Allocation Application including cost certification, Colorado Allocation Certification
+- 1. Preliminary reservation

+- 2. Placed-in-Service Application, LURA

+- 3. Final Allocation Application including cost certification, Colorado Allocation Certification

-CHFA provides an "initial Allocation" of State Credits to a project awardee of the State Credit Application round as documented in the State Initial Allocation Determination Letter from CHFA.
+CHFA provides an Initial Allocation Determination Letter documenting preliminary reservation of State Credits to a project awardee of the State Credit Application round.
 The carryover process does not apply to State Credit projects.
 Once the project places in service and the Applicant meets the requirements of the QAP's Placed-in-Service Application requirements, a LURA incorporating both the Federal and State Credit requirements will be executed and recorded.
 Once the QAP requirements for the Final Application process are met, CHFA will issue a Colorado Allocation Certification form (similar to the IRS Form 8609) for the project.
 State Credits must be used with Federal 4 Percent Credit and may not be used with Federal 9 Percent Credit.